-The Neurology and Neurosurgery Service is led by Giunio Bruto Cherubini, supported by Elena Scarpante (Consultant Neurologist), Beatrice Carletti (Clinical Fellow), and a team of Residents and Interns.
+The Neurology and Neurosurgery Service is led by Elena Scarpante (Consultant Neurologist), supported by Giunio Bruto Cherubini (Senior Consultant Neurologist) and Beatrice Carletti (Clinical Fellow), and a team of Residents and Interns.
 Together with a large team of Veterinary Physiotherapists and dedicated Neurology Nurses.

 We offer advanced diagnostic investigation and treatment of all neurological conditions including:

 - Brain and spinal disorders

 - Vestibular syndrome and deafness

 Meningoencephalitis of unknown aetiology is increasingly the cause of neurological signs which can be extremely severe.
 Our on-site laboratory enables us to analyse CSF samples immediately, ensuring rapid diagnosis and early treatment.
 In collaboration with European and American institutions, we are pioneering studies into this condition.